An ongoing project to scan the contents of all copies of Creative Camera Magazine from the time it adopted that name until it changed into DPICT.

 The aim of this project is to create a searchable repository of the entire publication, with the ability to locate the actual issues which include specific photographers or other references.

 To have searchable and retrievable scans of the whole contents is beyond the resources available at the moment, but copies of entire articles are available by special request, at a reasonable charge.
-This charge helps recoup the personal costs incurred in assembling the collection, which took many years of searching to complete.
+This charge helps recoup the personal costs incurred in assembling the collection, which took many years of searching, time & investment to complete.

 Send requests via the contact form.